Skip to main content

 note

-If you do not map CSI provisioner(s) with volume snapshot class, Portworx Backup internally detects the default VSC, creates a backup and offloads the CSI snapshots to the backup location specified in the Backup location.
+If you do not map CSI provisioner(s) with a volume snapshot class, Portworx Backup automatically detects the default VSC, creates a backup, and offloads the CSI snapshots to the backup location.

-Portworx Backup creates a backup utilizing different drivers with the options you have provided for CSI backup.
-For more information on the type of backup that gets triggered for different combination of CSI Provisioner and Volume snapshot class refer to Backup type matrix.
+Portworx Backup creates a backup using different drivers based on the options you provided for the CSI backup.
+For more information on the type of backup triggered for different combinations of CSI Provisioner and Volume snapshot class, see Backup type matrix.

 • CSI Provisioner: Portworx or CSI-based (for non-Portworx environment) or provisioners associated with the applications are listed here.
 Provisioners can be:

-• Portworx: creates a Portworx cloud snapshot regardless of Offload CSI snapshots to backup location option is selected or not
+• Portworx: creates a Portworx cloud snapshot regardless of whether the Offload CSI snapshots to backup location option is selected

-• Non-Portworx (CSI-based): creates CSI snapshot if Offload CSI snapshots to backup location is not selected
+• Non-Portworx (CSI-based): creates a CSI snapshot if Offload CSI snapshots to backup location is not selected

 note